Concepts of fitness

 The general rule could equally be described as the ability of a muscle group to overcome a sub- maximal resistance for an extended number of repetitions(low resistance x high reps or 15-25 r.m)

 Most individuals only become ware of flexibility as they get older or if they participate in activities where its presence or absence affects their performance.
 Flexibility is the most under-rated components of pf.
-Yet their are a wide range of health-related benefits to be gained from regular stretching.
+Yet the're a wide range of health-related benefits to be gained from regular stretching.

 flexibility is the range of movement around a joint or other joints and is specific to each joint.